Volcanoes of Sicily: Etna & the Aeolian Islands - SIC3

 ACCOMMODATION & MEALS

-All nights are spent in characteristic and comfortable hotels.
+All nights are spent in characteristic and comfortable hotels and family-run guesthouses.
 All rooms have en-suite facilities.

-3 dinners are included, on day 2, 3 and on the 6th day when staying on Mount Etna.
-On the other nights you are free to choose from the wide choice of restaurants in the cities and villages where you are staying.
+Almost all accommodations are on BB basis.
+Dinners are not included, except on the 6th night when you will be staying on Mount Etna.
+On the other nights you are free to choose from the wide choice of restaurants in the towns and villages where you’ll be staying.